The Year 1812

 Ever since its premiere, the overture has been among the best-known and most frequently performed of Tchaikovsky's works.

-Tchaikovsky noted in the manuscript score that "The bells should be large, and all of the same pitch; they should be struck in the manner of celebratory ringing", and that the cannon should be "the instrument commonly used in the theatre to represent cannon-fire".
+Tchaikovsky noted in the manuscript score that "The bells should be large, and all of the same pitch; they should be struck in the manner of celebratory ringing", and that the cannon should be "The instrument used in theatres to depict a cannon shot" .

 There is also an ad lib. part for military band in the coda.